Starvation Mechanics

 If you have troop evasion active and the hero is set to hide:

 The troops evade leaving the village.
-However, the hero hides within the village, which means that the hero can be the only troop in the village and therefore starve first.
+However, the hero hides within the village, which means that the hero can be the only troop in the village and therefore starve first, if there's not enough crop.

 The hero’s 6 crop production is not reserved for the hero, it is added to the village pool which is why the hero can still die.